droveda/spring-udemy-course/new-course/NOTES04.md

   * **useState** hook allows adding state to Function Components
     * **useState** returns two things
       * 1: Current State
-      * 2: A fucntion to update state
+      * 2: A function to update state
   * Each instance of component has it's own state
   * How to share state between components?
     * Move state "upwards" (to a parent component)